foundeo/fixinator-docker/README.md

 In this case the `-v /local/folder:/code` is mounting the local folder `/local/folder` to the path `/code` in the container, we then pass `/code` into the `path` argument of fixinator to tell it what code to scan.

+## Version Tags

+You can use `latest` to get the latest build.
+There are also version tags published on a monthly basis, eg `2021.07`